qiaomengnan16/aliyun-oss-react-native-abu/README.md

 ./android/build.gradle

-Gradle higher version compile becomes implementation
+in the higher version of gradle, implementation substitute compile as an expression

 dependencies {
   compile 'com.facebook.react:react-native:+'